 - Empower your voice as an employee, a manager, and a coach

 - Develop greater confidence to face difficult conversations

 - Structure productive relationships with your boss and direct reports

-- Use language that reduces misunderstanding, disagreement, and competition
+- Learn how to reduce misunderstanding, disagreement, and competition

-- Create an action plan for your own challenges, and help peers do so
+- Create an action plan for your own challenges, and offer guidance for peers do so

-- Making hard decisions and knowing when to walk away from a conflict
+- Hard decisions, including understanding when to walk away from a conflict

 Who Should Enroll

 Managers and human resource professionals who want to improve their ability to resolve workplace conflicts and build the capacity to coach other employees to manage conflict will find this program highly relevant.
-There are no formal prerequisites, but the programs Negotiation Skills, Advanced Negotiation Strategies, Building More Effective Teams, or Managing Yourself and Leading Others serve as a good foundation.
-Likewise, anyone who wants to learn more about managing workplace stress, promoting civil discourse, or resolving disputes will benefit.
+Anyone who wants to learn more about managing workplace stress, promoting civil discourse, or resolving disputes will also benefit.
+There are no formal prerequisites, however, participants must be prepared to engage in one-on-one role playing exercises with a peer.
+The programs Negotiation Skills, Advanced Negotiation Strategies, Building More Effective Teams, or Managing Yourself and Leading Others serve as a good foundation.